billbalm/redux-essentials/README.md

 - `DEL VALUE`: deletes an object property or removes an element from an array
 - `MOVE_VALUE`: moves an element within an array
 - `SET VALUE`: sets a value at a give path
+- `BATCH`: can be used to dispatch multiple actions at once

 Action objects are created by calling the methods in the `actions` module.